COMPUTER RESOURCES INTERNATIONAL (LUXEMBOURG) S.A. (“CRI”)

 You can find below a summary of our LIA:

 We process personal data of candidates, received directly from individuals or, indirectly through recruiters, in relation to vacancies at CRI.
 In this scenario, the candidates clearly expect that their CVs (i.e. the personal data provided in the CVs) will be processed for recruiting purposes.
-That’s why our legitimate interests to fill the vacancy at CRI is not overridden by any interests or rights of the candidates.
+That is why our legitimate interest to fill the vacancy at CRI is not overridden by any interests or rights of the candidates.
 In fact, this legitimate interest is more likely to align with the interest of the candidate.

-We also process the personal data of individuals with whom CRI has signed a contract, for new work or services provision opportunities, as such may be opened at CRI.
-We are in contractual relations with those individual and we believe that it will not be surprising for them to analyze their personal data.
-We also think it is in their interest to be offered new opportunities while they are not under any obligation to accept it.
+We also process the personal data of individuals with whom CRI has a signed contract, for new work or service provision opportunities, as such work or service provision opportunities may be opened at CRI.
+We are in a contractual relation with those individuals and it is therefore not surprising that we analyse their personal data.
+We also think it is in their interest to be offered new opportunities while they are not under any obligation to accept them.

-We are processing only the personal data that are necessary for the recruitment and selection process, in which data are provided by the individuals themselves in their CVs.
-The processing is for a limited period of time (as set out in section 7 herein).
+We only process the personal data that are necessary for the recruitment and selection process, data that are provided by the individuals themselves in their CVs.
+The processing is for a limited period of time (as set out in section 7 below).
 This processing has a low privacy impact and we think that it is more appropriate for the individuals as well instead of bombarding them with unnecessary consent requests.
-All individuals, whose personal data are processed, are provided with the opt-out in section 9 below.
+All individuals, whose personal data are processed, are provided with opt-out as set out in section 9 below.